apache/skywalking-go/docs/en/advanced-features/plugin-exclusion.md

 # Plugin Exclusion

-The plugin exclusion is used during the **compilation phase** to prevent certain plugins, as specified by their names, from being included in the compilation.
-Consequently, these excluded plugins will not generate corresponding data when the program is running, such as **Tracing**.
+The plugin exclusion is used during the **compilation phase** to exclude specific plugins, through their names.
+Consequently, the codes of these excluded plugins will not be weaved in, then, no relative tracing and metrics.

 ## Configuration